-Rule 142 provides that rectification of the order shall be in form GST DRC-08
+Rule 142 provides that rectification of the order shall be in form GST DRC-08.

 - Q1.
 What errors may be rectified under the provision? - Ans.
 Only those errors, which are apparent on the face of the record, may be rectified under the provision. - Q2.
 What is an error apparent on the face of the record? - Ans.
 An error is apparent on the face of the record if it is evident from the record itself and does not require long drawn out reasoning. - Q3.
 What are the types of errors, which can be rectified? - Ans.
 Any error, which is apparent on the face of the record, may be rectified.
 Such error can be a) factual, b) legal or c) clerical. - Q4.
 Is there a time limit to apply for rectification? - Ans.
-The time limit is 3 months but extendable to 6 months from the date of issue of such decision or order or notice or certificate or any other document.
-But in case of clerical or arithmetic mistakes, the 6 months outer limit is not applicable.
+The time limit is 3 months to make the application for rectification and such officer is permitted to consider the application, and if satisfied, proceed to make the rectification not later than 6 months.
+And in case of clerical or arithmetic mistakes, the 6 months outer limit is not applicable.
 Such clerical error must be due to accidental slip or omission. - Q5.
 Who can seek rectification? - Ans.
 The authority itself, an officer or the affected person can seek rectification. - Q6.
-If a proceeding is pending before a higher forum can rectification be sought for? - Ans.
+If a proceeding is pending before a higher forum, can rectification be sought for?

+- Ans.
 As the provision is applicable notwithstanding other provisions, pendency of proceeding before higher forums is not a bar to seek rectification. - Q7.
 If there is a material found out which has bearing on the decision whether rectification can be sought? - Ans.
 No. For that purpose, the error must be apparent on the face of the record.
 Therefore, outside material cannot be produced to rectify the decision. - Q8.
 What is the scope of rectification?
-Whether any part of the order can be rectified? - Ans.
+Can any part of the order be rectified? - Ans.
 The provision expressly states that it cannot amend the substantive part of the decision etc. - Q9.
 Whether the assessee is to be given notice? - Ans.
-If there is an adverse effect then principles of natural justice has to be complied with.
+If there is an adverse effect then principles of natural justice have to be complied with.